 The Committee annually reviews each executive officer's base salary.
-The factors that the Committee considers in making recommendations regarding base salary include: levels of pay among executives in similar jobs within similar high-tech companies, level of responsibility, prior experience, breadth of knowledge and job performance.
+The factors that the Committee considers in making recommendations regarding base salary include: levels of pay among executives in similar jobs within similar high-tech companies, level of responsibility, prior experience, breadth of knowledge, company performance and job performance.
 Base salaries are targeted at the 50-75th percentile of the market.
 The market is defined as similar high-tech companies, nationwide, the annual revenues of which are approximately \$250 million and which have similar executive level jobs.
-These companies are not necessarily the same as the companies included in the Nasdaq Computer Manufacturers Stock Index used in the performance graph.
-In general, in 1997, base salaries for the executive officers are near the 75th percentile of the market.
+These companies are not necessarily the same as the companies included in the Company's peer reference group used in the performance graph.
+In general, in 1998, base salaries for the executive officers are near the 75th percentile of the market.

-With respect to the Chief Executive Officer's compensation in 1997, the Committee determined that a \$378,000 base salary for Mr. Humphreys was appropriate and consistent with the Company's overall salary plan.
-The Committee believes that it is important that Mr. Humphreys' base salary be competitive with those of other chief executive officers with similar responsibilities and broad leadership experience in the market defined above because the Committee recognizes and highly values Mr. Humphreys' visionary leadership, breadth of knowledge, and business and utility experience, all of which have contributed significantly to the success of the Company.
-Due to an emphasis on cost containment in 1997, all executive officers deferred any increase in base salary until certain year end performance targets were met.
-Those targets were met, and each executive officer was paid a lump sum payment for their salary deferral along with earned bonus amounts.
-The lump sum salary deferral has been included in the summary compensation table as "base salary."
-In 1998, the Committee plans to return to the customary practice of providing annual reviews of each executive officer's base salary with the increase being effective at the beginning of the calendar year.
+With respect to the Chief Executive Officer's compensation, in January 1998 the Committee determined that a \$415,000 base salary for Mr. Humphreys was appropriate and consistent with the Company's overall salary plan.
+Subsequently, however, in light of the Company's financial performance, Mr. Humphreys' base salary, along with other members of executive management, was decreased.
+For more information on the executive salary decreases see "1998 Restructuring" below.
+The Committee believes that it is important that Mr. Humphreys' base salary be competitive with those of other chief executive officers with similar responsibilities and broad leadership experience in the market defined above because the Committee recognizes and highly values Mr. Humphreys' visionary leadership, breadth of knowledge, and business and utility experience, all of which have contributed significantly to the long-term success of the Company.